Joylene98/java-projects/README.md

 To compile the message sender main file:
 You need to enter the argument without the quotes "javac MessageSenderMain.java" After you compile, you should see a class file provided for MessageSenderMain.

+# Car Park Project

+The car park project is an application designed to simulate activities typically performed in a car park.
+It includes parking and removing cars from the facility and prevents further parking when the car park reaches its maximum capacity.